 If the QMC Configuration Information IE is contained in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, take it into account for QoE measurements handling, as described in TS 38.300 [9].
+If the Assistance Information for QoE Measurement IE is included in the UE Application Layer Measurement Configuration Information IE within the QMC Configuration Information IE, the target NG-RAN node may take it into account for controlling the UE reporting when the target NG-RAN node is overloaded, as described in TS 38.300 [9].

 If the SN-related QMC Information at MN IE is contained in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, use it for QoE measurements handling, as specified in TS 38.300 [9].